Admission to Rickmansworth School

 You will not remain on the continuing interest list for schools that are lower down your preference list than the school you have been allocated.
 You will not be entitled to re-apply for a lower preference school until the SECOND round of continuing interest which occurs towards the end of April.

 The continuing interest list for entry in September of any year is deleted at the end of the current academic year (i.e. in mid July).
-If you wish to remain on the continuing interest list for any year group, you will be required to re-apply and submit an In-Year Supplementary Information Form which is available under the In-Year Admissions Page.
+If you wish to remain on the continuing interest list for any year group, you will be required to re-apply and submit an In-Year (Online/Paper) Application Form.

-Year 7 applicants who have taken the SWHCS Tests will continue to have their application assessed under each criteria that is relevant to them and allotted a position on more than one waiting list.
+Year 7 applicants who have taken the South West Herts Consortium entrance tests will continue to have their application assessed under each criteria that is relevant to them and allotted a position on more than one waiting list.

 In Year Admissions

-Rickmansworth School is not part of Hertfordshire County Council's scheme of In-Year coordination and parents should apply direct to the school.
-Parents wishing to be considered for a place in Years 7 - 10 at Rickmansworth School will need to submit an In-Year application to the school.
+Rickmansworth School is not part of Hertfordshire County Council's scheme of In Year coordination and parents should apply direct to the school.
+Parents wishing to be considered for a place at Rickmansworth School will need to submit an In Year application to the school.

-The In-Year application form should be returned by post to: Admissions Officer Rickmansworth School, Scots Hill, Rickmansworth, Hertfordshire WD3 3AQ.
+If you are unable to complete the online form, the In Year Application Form should be completed and returned by post to: Admissions Officer Rickmansworth School, Scots Hill, Rickmansworth, Hertfordshire WD3 3AQ.

 In order to comply with the Admissions Code, the Local Authority will be informed of every application and its outcome.